ujjwalkumar8577/Q-Kart/ConsumerApp/readme.txt

-This folder contains all java files and .xml files (i.e. of source code) of our Q-Kart customer app.
+This folder contains all java files and .xml files (i.e. of source code) of our Q-Kart consumer app.